You need to see these beautiful pictures of my faux plants!

 Fake plants are my jam, and I have no problem telling you that.
-I don’t posses the talent, patience, or interest required to grow real plants.
-Maybe someday I’ll enjoy it, but for now I’m just embracing fake plants as one of my most essential decorating pieces.
-I use them in every room, in every season, and in every vignette.
+I don’t possess the talent, patience, or interest required to grow real plants.
+Maybe someday I’ll enjoy it, but for now I’m just embracing faux plants as one of my most essential decorating pieces.
+I incorporate them in every room, in every season, and in every vignette.
 One scroll through my Instagram feed, and you’ll see that they’re in every. single. shot.
 They are absolutely necessary to me, and I’ll tell you why:

 Plants (fake or real) bring softness, texture, fullness, color, and an element of life to every space.
 They make a room feel fresh and happy, and no space is complete without them.

 Wouldn’t you agree? 🙂

 1. Put fake plants in a variety of vases and containers.

 I put fake plants in just about every size and type of container.
 Weather it be glass vases, terra-cotta planters, baskets, or buckets…chances are I’ve got some fake stems in it.
 If you’ve got an empty container in your house, stick some greenery in it, and BAM: instant decoration! 😉